Rootfin

 Medicare Supplement Insurance plans are standardized across 47 states, but Minnesota, Wisconsin, and Massachusetts have their own Medigap Plan laws and regulations.

-Medigap coverage is totally distinct from Medicare Advantage.
+Medigap coverage is separate from Medicare Advantage.
 Medicare Advantage Plans, also known as Part C, replace Original Medicare.
 Medicare Supplement Insurance works with Original Medicare.
 Other differences include:

 • Medicare Supplement Insurance Plans usually have higher monthly premiums than Medicare Advantage Plans